notahat/notahat.github.com/_posts/2012-11-22-extremist-programming-isnt.md

 In your day job, you have to be pragmatic about the techniques you use.
 You don't shoot for 100% test coverage, you don't rigorously TDD everything, you don't follow your [SOLID principles](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) perfectly.

 When you practice, go too far.
-Take a technique, and use it 100% rigourously.
+Take a technique, and use it 100% rigorously.
 Push the use of it beyond sense and reason.
 You learn by exploring the boundaries of your skills.

 ## No Extremism Required